-Divorce: Getting a “dissolution” order
+Divorce: Getting a “Dissolution” Order

 Requirements for getting a dissolution

-What are the grounds for dissolving a marriage or civil union?
+When can I dissolve a marriage or civil union?

-The only ground for getting a dissolution is “irreconcilable breakdown” of the marriage or civil union.
-In order to establish this, the court just has to be satisfied that the two of you are living apart now and have been living apart for at least two years.
+The only ground (reason) for getting a dissolution is “irreconcilable breakdown” of the marriage or civil union.
+In order to show this, the court just has to be satisfied that the two of you are living apart now and have been living apart for at least two years.
 In New Zealand, you don’t have to show anything else.
 For example, if you want a dissolution you don’t have to show that the other person is at fault in some way – that sort of thing is irrelevant in New Zealand law.
 You can’t shorten the two-year separation requirement, even if both of you agree you want to get divorced straight away.

 If you have children under 16, the judge also has to be satisfied that you’ve made arrangements for their care, including day-to-day care and financial support.